 My fridge is always stocked with yoghurts, plain and fruited.
 It’s convenient, smart snack food for my girls’ lunch boxes and a lovely addition to our daily smoothies, muffins and bakes.
 Stirred into warming curries or served alongside spicy tagines, double thick yoghurt is my kitchen staple.
 In fact, it’s hard to find a reason not to eat yoghurt everyday.

-Whether it’s a laidback Sunday morning brunch or speedy midweek breakfasts, these fluffy pancake stacks are the ultimate breakfast treat made with wholesome ingredients.
+Whether it’s a laidback Sunday morning brunch or speedy midweek breakfasts, these wholemeal pancake stack are the ultimate breakfast treat made with wholesome ingredients.
 Topped with ice cream whip and heaps of fresh seasonal fruit, these pancakes are proof that healthy and delicious food is doable – Monday to Sunday.
 When you’re done whipping up a batch of these fluffy pancakes, be sure to head on over to Nutriday for more healthy recipe ideas.

 Health food studies show that probiotics aid digestion and promote good gut health.
 Another interesting fact – the gut is now regarded as the body’s second brain, so looking after this ‘clever’ organ is vital.
 Live cultures and Vitamins A, B, D and E found in NutriDay yoghurts help to keep you healthy and happy from the inside.